batoorsayed-zz/EQ-Twitter-Analysis/README.md

 Step 6 : write.cvs so you dont have to start all over again if R crashes.

-Step 7 : If you followed these steps correctly and loaded all the libraries, you re good to go.
+Step 7 : If you followed these steps correctly and loaded all the libraries, you're good to go.
 Everthing is commented.
 Enjoy the analysis!